Caring for someone with disability can be tiring, both physically and emotionally. The support of family, friends and community services is important.

 - Independent Living Centres, which have products and equipment to help manage disabilities in daily life.

-Read about the different aged care services available for older people with a disability.
+Read about the different aged care services available for older people with disability.